Chief Executive Officer

 Ross is the Principal and Founder of Verve – Empowering Solutions providing management consultancy to not for profit, community service, and small and medium-sized enterprises (SMEs).
 He is also a Director at annecto, Co-Founder and former Executive Director of the charity UrCommunity, and former Executive Director of UrCommunity Initiatives.
 Some of Ross’ previous roles include Chief Executive Officer of PivotWest, Macedon Ranges & North Western Melbourne Medicare local, and Hume-Moonee Valley Regional Library Corporation.

-Personal Assistant to CEO
+Personal Assistant to Ross Joyce

 Cheryl has worked in the disability sector for over 25 years and has worked with the National Disability & Carer Alliance, Physical Disability Australia, Blind Citizens Australia, as well as in the HIV sector.
 Cheryl holds a Diploma of Business and a Certificate in Professional Writing & Editing and has extensive experience in office management.
-Having multiple disabilities, Cheryl has a strong dedication to the disability sector.

 National Manager - Workforce Participation